All Episodes

 I don't think we can run like that anymore.

-Oh, no, we're we can run like that.
+Oh, no, we can run like that.

-But one night you and I get behind the bar and we kick some ass, raise some money for the military.
+But one night, you and I get behind the bar and we kick some ass, raise some money for the military.

 What do you think?

-At your bar.
+At your bar?

 I will shake your hand right now in this interview.